 If you watch this @simonsinek’s video – http://youtu.be/qp0HIF3SfI4 on how true leaders inspire, you will notice the thinking is from ‘inside out’.
 Any aspiring leader must think in terms of ‘why, how and what’.
 Sorting this big picture will show the seriousness of any leadership.
 Herein lies the beginning of any meaningful and sustained economic transition in Nigeria.

 Many will typically scoff with the usual response of ‘this will never work in Nigeria’.
 Ok but think about it and do some personal research.
-Share amongst your network and debate its merits and demerits vs the current Nigerian development trajectory.
+Share amongst your network and debate its merits and demerits vs Nigeria’s current development trajectory.

 I look forward to your comments.